Cover Image - Centered.png

 Text Size Adjustment

-This was an early feature that I explored, giving users the option to resize the text of Alexa’s response.
-Ultimately, however, I decided against this to minimize the number of tap targets onscreen, err on the side of better accessibility with larger text sizes by default.
+Ultimately, I decided against this to minimize the number of tap targets onscreen, erring on the side of better accessibility with larger text sizes by default.

 Re-Invoke Button